Yu Tian: Personal life

 Yu is married to fellow entertainer Lee Ya-ping.
 Yu and Lee have two daughters, Yu Shiao-ping and Yu Yuan-chi, and one son, Ken Yu.
 His family was the target of extortion by the Bamboo Union in 2005.

 Yu Tian's adopted younger brother was sentenced to death by Chinese authorities for attempting to smuggle heroin into the country in March 2005.

-Yu Tian's second daughter, Yu Yuan-chi, died of rectal cancer at Taipei Veterans General Hospital on August 21, 2022, aged 39.
+Yu Tian's second daughter, Yu Yuan-chi, died with a late stage of rectal cancer at Taipei Veterans General Hospital on 21 August 2022, aged 39.